top of page

 NECROTIZING ENTEROCOLITIS (NEC)

-An infection of the wall of the intestines, which may spread to the blood.
-Premature babies are particularly vulnerable to this disease.
-Surgery is sometimes necessary to remove damaged intestine, and the baby may need prolonged feeding by vein until he recovers.
-See also PARENTERAL NUTRITION, SEPSIS.
+An infection of the wall of the intestines, which may spread to the blood; premature babies are particularly vulnerable to this disease; surgery is sometimes necessary to remove damaged intestine, and the baby may need prolonged IV nutrition until he recovers; see also PARENTERAL NUTRITION and SEPSIS

 NEONATOLOGY

-The medical specialty concerned with diseases of newborn infants (neonates).
-Neonatologists are pediatricians who have received several years of additional training.
+The medical specialty that focuses on managing diseases and conditions of newborn infants (neonates); neonatologists are pediatricians who have received several years of additional specialized training

 NEUROLOGIST